Daegeun02/DUDA/README.md

 # DUDA

-GPU array type for convenience by Daegeun02 in inha university which no one gonna use except him.
+GPU array type in c++ for convenience by Daegeun02 in inha university which no one gonna use except him.